bxgaillard/dicomsel/tools/README.txt

 /tools

-This directory contains auxiliary tools for the project.
-There is currently only one of them, "gencom.sh", which is a Bash script used to prepend a common header to every single source file.
+This directory contains auxiliary tools for the project:
+    * "gencom.sh", which is a Bash script used to prepend a common header to every single source file;
+    * "xbuildwx.sh", which is a Bash script used to (cross-)compile wxWidgets for Windows.